Skip to content

 Sampling feeSampling fee, color-revision fee, rush fee

-Entertainment expenseCigarettes, gifts, meals, and other relationship costs consolidated into one line
+Entertainment expenseCigarettes, gifts, meals, favors and other gray-area costs consolidated into one line

 OtherDye surcharges, shrinkage compensation, order-change fees, etc.